Polkadex-Substrate/Documentation/Analysis/README.md

 # Polkadex Market Analysis :monocle_face:

-We have provided a python script to get the current trades per second at centralized exchanges.
+We have provided a python script to get the average trades per second at centralized exchanges for 1 month.
 It uses [Shrimpy API](https://developers.shrimpy.io/) to get the analytics.

 ## Installing Shrimpy
 ```python